rust-lang/book/second-edition/nostarch/chapter10.md

 Listing 10-2: Code to find the largest number in *two* lists of numbers

-While this code works, duplicating code is tedious and error-prone, and means we have multiple places to update the logic if we need to change it.
+While this code works, duplicating code is tedious and error-prone.
+It also means that we have to update the code in multiple places to change it.

-To eliminate this duplication, we can create an abstraction, which in this case will be in the form of a function that operates on any list of integers given to the function in a parameter.
-This will increase the clarity of our code and let us communicate and reason about the concept of finding the largest number in a list independently of the specific places this concept is used.
+To eliminate this duplication, we can create an abstraction by defining a function that operates on any list of integers given to it in a parameter.
+This makes our code clearer and lets us express the concept of finding the largest number in a list abstractly.

-In the program in Listing 10-3, we’ve extracted the code that finds the largest number into a function named `largest`.
-This program can find the largest number in two different lists of numbers, but the code from Listing 10-1 only exists in one spot:
+In Listing 10-3, we’ve extracted the code that finds the largest number into a function named `largest`.
+Unlike the code in Listing 10-1, which can find the largest number in only one particular list, this program can find the largest number in two different lists:

 Filename: src/main.rs